Hello Glastonbury!

 Hey there Glastonbury!

-We are so excited to be invited to attend Glastonbury Festival for the first time as The Wildlife Trusts.
-It's fantastic to meet everyone on our LovePEAT! stall.
+We are so excited to be invited to attend Glastonbury Festival AGAIN this year!
+We love meeting everyone on our LovePEAT! stall.

-Here's some info about the stall and find out more about The Wildlife Trusts, peatlands and working with communities!
+Here's some info about the stall and find out more about The Wildlife Trusts, peatlands and how we are working with communities!

 What can you do here?

-• Learn about peatlands, have fun with our peat games, take the quiz, try on our outfits and share your photos online #Glastonbury #LovePEAT @WildlifeTrusts.
+Learn about peatlands, have fun with our peat games, join in with some free activities and try on our outfits and share your photos online #Glastonbury #LovePEAT @WildlifeTrusts.

-• Chat, Chat, Chat!
-Tell us about any amazing projects or activity that you know about or are involved in your community.
-Tell us what you love about your local area, and why nature matters to you
+Chat, Chat, Chat!
+Tell us about the amazing atuff that is happening for nature in your community.
+Share what you love - and hate - about your local nature, and why a healthy environment matters to you.

-• Take a tattoo transfer of a common lizard - just 1 of the incredible creatures that rely on peatlands - for your skin or ask for one as a gift for mates.
-There are printed options also for fabric like bags or t-shirts using vegetable dye
+Take a tattoo transfer of a common lizard or white face darter dragonfly - just 2 of the incredible creatures that rely on peatlands - for your skin or ask for one as a gift for your mates.
+There are printed options also for fabric like bags or t-shirts using vegetable dye.

-• Try on our poncho!
-Our special Emperor Moth and butterfly wings are also available to wear or try on for photos - we want to see you on Insta!
+Try on our poncho!
+Our special Emperor Moth wings are also available to wear or try on for photos - we want to see you on Insta!
+Tag us in using #Glastonbury #LovePEAT @WildlifeTrusts

-• Take a 'seat on peat'!
-Our comfy log seat and giant sundew beanbags designed for you to sink into and chill
+Take a 'seat on peat'!
+Our comfy logs and giant sundew beanbags were designed for you to sink into and chill out

 We'd love to stay in touch!
 Sign up to hear more from The Wildlife Trusts